top of page

 A Yogic and Ayurvedic Self Healing Yoga Teacher Training

-Softening of Self: A Yogic and Ayurvedic Self Healing Yoga Teacher Training, aims to inspire, cultivate curiosity and prepare students to step into the roll as yoga teacher.
+Softening of Self: A Yogic and Ayurvedic Self Healing Yoga Teacher Training, aims to inspire, cultivate curiosity and prepare students to step into the role as yoga teacher.
 This program is intended to create a deeper relationship to self using introspection, asana, meditation, and other methodologies.
 This deeper relationship to self is meant to inspire the trainees to continue their inner work and relationship with the entirety of the yoga practice, as well as inspire them to carry these teachings forward to their future students should they choose to teach.

 Intention